- About Us

 Samuel L. Jackson asks, "What Would Your World Look Like Without LDF?"

-Prior to joining LDF, Ms. Lee was a Staff Attorney at New York Lawyer’s for the Public Interest, where she combined lawyering with community organizing to address the disinvestment of healthcare resources in New York City’s communities of color.
+Prior to joining LDF, Jin was a Staff Attorney at New York Lawyer’s for the Public Interest, where she combined lawyering with community organizing to address the disinvestment of healthcare resources in New York City’s communities of color, and was a litigation associate at Morrison & Foerster LLP.
 She graduated magna cum laude from Georgetown University’s School of Foreign Service with a concentration in African Studies, and was a recipient of a Fulbright Fellowship.
-She is a 2000 graduate of Columbia Law School, where she was Executive Editor of A Jailhouse Lawyer’s Manual, published by the Columbia Human Rights Law Review.
-Ms. Lee also served as law clerk to U.S. District Court Judge Martha Vázquez in the District of New Mexico.
+She is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and Executive Editor of A Jailhouse Lawyer’s Manual, published by the Columbia Human Rights Law Review, and Submissions Editor of the Columbia Journal of Gender and Law.
+Jin also served as law clerk to Judge Martha Vázquez in the United States District Court for District of New Mexico.